Zinosine Tablets

 Sustained Action

-Maintains Tissue-Supportive Effects for a long period of time
+Maintains Tissue-Supportive Effects For A long period of time

 https://zncarnosine.com/wp-content/uploads/2023/01/effect.png